rubyatscale/bigrails-redis/README.md

 The configuration file (`config/redis.rb`) is just a plain Ruby file that will be evaluated when a connection is requested.
 Use the `connection` DSL method to declare your connections.
 The method will yield a block and you're expected to return a configuration hash.

+A configuration hash, by default, is passed to `ActiveSupport::Cache::RedisCacheStore.build_redis(...)`.
+This is a Rails supplied helper which allows for more options than demostrated above.
+You'll want to [check out its source](https://github.com/rails/rails/blob/main/activesupport/lib/active_support/cache/redis_cache_store.rb#L77-L100) to get a better idea of what it supports.

 ```ruby
 # Simple hardcoded example.
 connection(:default) do